 (c) the owner of the vehicle is the holder of a special permit granted by the Minister, and the person so carried is carried in conformity with the permit.

-[Section 54 amended by No. 54 of 1985 s.
+[Section 54 amended: No. 54 of 1985 s.
 52.]

 55. Proof that omnibus passengers carried at separate fares